 Honey bees (Apis spp.) are vital pollinators in natural and agricultural ecosystems, supporting biodiversity and food security (Klein et al., 2007; Potts et al., 2010).
 Two key domesticated honey bee species in India are Apis mellifera and Apis cerana indica.
 Among these, the Indian bee, A. cerana indica, is the most used species for commercial beekeeping in Kerala, due to its adaptability to the tropical climate and rich floral diversity, particularly from rubber and coconut plantations (Padmanabhan, 2003).
 Moreover, Kerala’s favorable climatic conditions further enhance beekeeping potential in the region and accounts for approximately 70 % of India’s annual honey production (Jacob et al., 1992).
 Earlier reports suggested that the pollination by A. cerana indica improved cucumber yield up to 25% and enhanced crop quality (Premila et al., 2014).
 The state remains a key southern hub focused on high-quality and organic honey production.

 Adoption of beekeeping requires knowledge regarding bee biology, bee health, different castes, their role in hive and colony management.
 Among these, maintaining bee health is crucial in beekeeping.
 Worker bees perform vital tasks like colony maintenance, brood care, and queen selection, which are necessary for sustaining a productive colony.
-However, colony strength and vigor are frequently compromised by diseases that attack bees during various life stages from brood to adult, thus weakening or incapacitating them (Chen et al., 2006).
+However, colony strength and vigor are frequently compromised by diseases that attack bees during various life stages from brood to adult, thus weakening or incapacitating the bees (Chen et al., 2006).
 Brood stage is particularly vulnerable to viral and bacterial infections.
 Major viral diseases include Sacbrood virus (SBV) and TSBV (Thai Sacbrood virus); bacterial diseases include American foulbrood (AFB) caused by Paenibacillus larvae and European foulbrood (EFB) by Melissococcus plutonius.
 (Arbia and Babbay, 2011).
 Approximately, 48-50 % of colony losses are also reported in India and other countries due to diseases caused by virus and bacteria attacking both brood and adults (Hasan, 2021).
 SBV was documented in Himachal Pradesh in 1998, causing 2.52–2.92 % brood mortality in Apis mellifera (Chandel et al., 1999), and is closely related to TSBV, first reported in Meghalaya in 1978.
 TSBV later spread north and south, causing pupal death in A. cerana colonies (Kshirsagar, 1982; Aruna et al., 2016).
 In Kerala, about 95 per cent of the Indian bee colonies were lost due to the Sacbrood virus disease (Thomas et al., 2002).

 SBV is a single stranded RNA virus from the family Iflaviridae with the particle size varying between 20-30 nm in diameter (Bailey, 1964) which are arranged in a crystalline form in the cytoplasm of fat and tracheal cells of the infected larvae.
 The virus infects honey bee colonies at the prepupal stage (10 days old), shortly before the brood cells are sealed.
 Infected larvae fail to pupate properly, showing stretched heads toward the cell cappings.
 They appear sac-like, with colors changing from white to yellow and then black.
 The brood cappings often have irregular openings, indicating delayed development, likely due to improper shedding of pupal skin.
 Larvae show irregular growth, becoming flabby, discolored, and dying as scales, with fluid-filled sacs resulting from moulting disturbances that cause skin changes related to hardening and development (Bailey, 1982).
 Honey bee viruses are identified using other methods such as microscopy, ELISA, molecular assays like Reverse transcription polymerase chain reaction (RT-PCR), RT-LAMP, real time PCR.
 Earlier research on honey bee viruses suggests that RT-PCR is simple and rapid technique for detection and is an effective tool among the molecular techniques available (Rana & Rana, 2011).